Code-Institute-Submissions/second-milestone-project-23/README.md

     I managed to fix this by removing the javascript script source from the bottom of the page.

 3. When viewing the main page on a mobile device there was some white space on the right hand side.
 I fixed this by adjusting the margins in media query for mobile view.
+It seems however that I have a white area for scrolling which I didn't manage to remove completely.

 ## Deployment